-To manage their users, New Relic organizations can configure "authentication domains," which control how users are added to a New Relic account, how they’re authenticated, and more.
+To manage their users, New Relic organizations can configure one or more authentication domains, which control how users are added to a New Relic account, how they’re authenticated, and more.

 To check if you have access to these features, you can go to the authentication domain settings UI and see if you can configure settings.